-- Comply With Section 409A Deferred Compensation Requirements: If the bonus award is not exempt from 409A, it must, at the time of grant, (a) specify a permissible time of payment (a specified date or even year of payment is sufficient); (b) specify the form of payment (e.g., lump sum, installments, etc.); and (c) in the case of a publicly traded company, if the payment may in some circumstances be triggered by termination of employment (such as under the terms an employment agreement), provide for a delay in payment of six months if the payment is to a "specified employee" and is triggered by separation from service. - Stock Options: Stock options are almost always designed to be exempt from section 409A.
-In order to be exempt from Section 409A, a stock option must satisfy the following requirements: - Option Must Cover Service Recipient Stock: The stock covered by the option must be common stock (options on preferred stock are not allowed) of the employer (the legal entity actually employing the employee) or, generally, a direct or indirect parent thereof.
+Stock options are almost always designed to be exempt from Section 409A.
+In order to be exempt from Section 409A, a stock option must satisfy the following requirements:

+- Option Must Cover Service Recipient Stock: The stock covered by the option must be common stock (options on preferred stock are not allowed) of the employer (the legal entity actually employing the employee) or, generally, a direct or indirect parent thereof.
 Options may not be granted on the stock of a subsidiary of the corporation employing an employee. - Exercise Price Must Be Not Less Than Fair Market Value: The exercise price must be not less than fair market value on the date of grant of the option.
 In the case of an option on stock traded on an established securities market, the regulations under Section 409A permit a number of pricing methodologies, all of which are based on actual market prices.
-In the case of an option on non-publicly traded stock, fair market value must be determined by "the reasonable application of a reasonable valuation method."
+In the case of an option on nonpublicly traded stock, fair market value must be determined by "the reasonable application of a reasonable valuation method."
 This is a higher standard than the "good faith" standard applicable to pricing incentive stock options (ISOs) at fair market value.
-The regulations under Section 409A provide a number of safe harbors that may be used to establish the fair market value of non-publicly traded stock.
+The regulations under Section 409A provide a number of safe harbors that may be used to establish the fair market value of nonpublicly traded stock.

+No Deferral Features: The option cannot have any deferral features (beyond those inherent in an option), such as the ability to defer receipt of shares upon exercise of the option.

+Restricted Stock

+Restricted stock is exempt from Section 409A, because it constitutes the transfer of property subject to Section 83.
+This makes restricted stock particularly attractive from a Section 409A perspective.

+Restricted Stock Units

-- No Deferral Features: The option cannot have any deferral features (beyond those inherent in an option), such the ability to defer receipt of shares upon exercise of the option. - Restricted Stock: Restricted stock is exempt from Section 409A since it constitutes the transfer of property subject to Section 83 of the Code.
-This makes restricted stock particularly attractive from a Section 409A perspective. - Restricted Stock Units: Restricted stock units (RSUs), which involve the payment of stock or cash on a future date or event, are generally subject to Section 409A unless designed to comply with the short-term deferral exception (as described above with respect to annual bonus awards).
+Restricted stock units (RSUs), which involve the payment of stock or cash on a future date or event, are generally subject to Section 409A unless designed to comply with the short term deferral exception (as described above with respect to bonus awards).
 Although RSUs are, in many ways, economically equivalent to restricted stock, they are accorded fundamentally different treatment under Section 409A.
 Because restricted stock is exempt from Section 409A, an employer that utilizes restricted stock generally has more flexibility to make changes to its awards than an employer that utilizes RSUs.